 How the Border Adjustment Tax Works

-The basics of the BAT are really pretty simple: imported goods that are sold in the U.S. are taxed.
+The basics of the BAT are really pretty simple: Imported goods that are sold in the U.S. are taxed.
 Goods exported from the U.S. are not.
 The whole premise is to tax goods based on where they’re “consumed” or enjoyed, not as they’re flowing out to other countries.

 The BAT also prohibits tax deductions for goods brought into the U.S. for the purpose of manufacturing other products.

 The Goal of the Border Adjustment Tax

-Proponents have said that implementing the tax would raise something in the neighborhood of $1 trillion over ten years.
-The Tax Foundation puts the number at closer to $1.1 trillion.
-U.S. businesses have historically sold more in the U.S. than they’ve produced here.
+Proponents have argued that implementing the tax would raise something in the neighborhood of $1 trillion over 10 years.
+The Tax Foundation put the number at closer to $1.1 trillion in 2017.

-Arguments Against the BAT
+Arguments for and Against the BAT

 The argument in favor of the BAT is that this effect would not last forever.
-It would balance out in the long-term and wages would rise as well.
+It would balance out in the long-term, and wages would rise as well.
 But taxpayers can’t be blamed if they don’t want to wait for relief.

-Where Does the BAT Stand Now?
+Where Does the BAT Stand?